Martin of Tours: European folk traditions

 The Monastery of Saint Martin of Castañeda has been a national historic monument since 1931.
 It is located in Galende, Sanabria, province of Zamora, Spain.
 It now functions as an interpretation center.

 In Latin America, St. Martin has a strong popular following and is frequently referred to as San Martín Caballero, in reference to his common depiction on horseback.
 Mexican folklore believes him to be a particularly helpful saint toward business owners.

 The largest Anglican church in North America is St Martin's Episcopal in Houston, Texas.
 It was the home church for many years of President and Mrs. George H. W. Bush and still is for former Secretary of State and Treasury James Baker and his wife Susan.

 San Martín de Loba is the name of a municipality in the Bolívar Department of Colombia.
 Saint Martin, as San Martín de Loba, is the patron saint of Vasquez, a small village in Colombia.

 In Finland, the town and municipality Marttila (S:t Mårtens in Swedish) is named after St. Martin and depicts him on its coat of arms.

 Though no mention of St. Martin's connection with viticulture is made by Gregory of Tours or other early hagiographers, he is now credited with a prominent role in spreading wine-making throughout the Touraine region and the planting of many vines.
 The Greek myth that Aristaeus first discovered the concept of pruning the vines, after watching a goat eat some of the foliage, has been adopted for Martin.
 He is also credited with introducing the Chenin blanc grape varietal, from which most of the white wine of western Touraine and Anjou is made.

-Martin Luther was named after St. Martin, as he was baptised on November 11 (St. Martin's Day), 1483.
-Many older Lutheran congregations are named after St. Martin, which is unusual (for Lutherans) because he is a saint who does not appear in the Bible.
-(Lutherans regularly name congregations after the evangelists and other saints who appear in the Bible but are hesitant to name congregations after post-Biblical saints.)
+Martin Luther was named after St. Martin, as he was baptised on 11 November 1483 (St. Martin's Day), and many older Lutheran congregations are named after St. Martin.

-Martin of Tours is the patron saint of the U.S. Army Quartermaster Corps, which has a medal in his name.
-The Church Lads' and Church Girls' Brigade, a 5–7 age group, was renamed 'Martins' in his honour in 1998.

-Many schools have St Martin as their Patron, one being St. Martin's School (Rosettenville) in Johannesburg.